mlroger5/prism-lab/content/authors/william/_index.md

   - Alumni
 ---

-William is currently pursuing a PhD in Health Psychology at the University of California, Los Angeles (UCLA).
+William was a graduate research assistant in the PRISM Lab from March 2023 - August 2024.
+He is currently pursuing a PhD in Health Psychology at the University of California, Los Angeles (UCLA).